KAR-NG/Dirty-Data-Challenge-/cleaning.md

 ## 5 CONCLUSION

-In conclusion, this project successfully uses R codes to clean and combine 4 tables into 1, with a format of analysis-ready.
+In conclusion, this project successfully uses R codes to clean and combine four messy tables into one that has a perfect format for analysis.

-**Thank you for reading**
+*Thank you for reading.*

 ## 6 REFERENCE